QuITAC/nextcloud/README.md

     - Set `Support text` to `Kontaktiere {name} für technische Hilfe :)`

 ## Notes

 The startup script automatically forwards users that are not logged into the Nextcloud to the SSO.
-To access the Nextcloud's admin interface, append `?direct=1` to the nextcloud login URL.
+To access the Nextcloud's admin interface, append `/login?direct=1` to the nextcloud URL.
 You can then login as usual with the admin user account.

+---

-From the logs:
+From the logs on initial startup:

 ```text
 => Searching for scripts (*.sh) to run, located in the folder: /docker-entrypoint-hooks.d/before-starting
 ```

 Could this be a hook to start other scripts? like the install script?

+---

+Only after the Admin account has been set by the user interactively on first startup, the nc application is created by `entrypoint.sh`.
+That means when we mount the config files directly into the container, the `config` folder is created by docker and set to be owned by root. the entrypoint script can then no longer access the config folder and fails.
+To be precise the script fails even earlier: you can't declare the admin account data.